On the Necessity of Output Distribution Reweighting for Effective Class Unlearning: Results

-We evaluate our method under a strong MIA setting using the U-LIRA framework~\cite{hayes2024inexact}, designed to assess whether unlearned models retain residual information about the forgotten class.
-U-LIRA simulates an adversary with access to shadow models to perform inference attacks on the forget samples.
+We evaluate our method under a stronger MIA using the U-LiRA framework~\citep{hayes2024inexact}, designed to assess whether unlearned models retain residual information about the forgotten class.
+U-LiRA simulates an adversary with access to shadow models to perform inference attacks on the forget samples.

-Following the U-LIRA protocol, we train three shadow models on CIFAR-10 using ResNet18.
+Following the U-LiRA protocol, we train three shadow ResNet18 models on CIFAR-10.
 Each is unlearned with consistent hyperparameters to generate shadow unlearned models.
-Separately, we retrain three additional models with the forgetten class (e.g., \texttt{automobile}) excluded to serve as shadow retrained models.
-The attacker is trained to distinguish whether a given prediction comes from an unlearned or retrained model based on class-conditional statistics (e.g., mean, variance), and the learned decision boundary is applied in a leave-one-out manner.
+Separately, we retrain three additional models with the forget class excluded to serve as shadow retrained models.
+The attacker is trained to distinguish whether a given prediction comes from an unlearned or retrained model based on class-conditional statistics, and the learned decision boundary is applied in a leave-one-out manner.
+A perfect unlearning method should yield $50\%$ accuracy—indicating the accuracy of a random classifier.
+Based on the results reported in~\cref{tab:ulira-results}, our methods achieve the lowest U-LiRA accuracy, demonstrating strong resilience to adaptive attacks.

-We apply the final attack to our actual unlearned model and report the U-LIRA accuracy in~\cref{tab:ulira-results}.
-A perfect unlearning method should yield 50\% accuracy—indicating the attacker cannot distinguish whether forget-class samples came from an unlearned or retrained model.
-Our RWFT-2-O method is proved to achieve the lowest U-LIRA accuracy among all baselines, demonstrating strong resilience to adaptive attacks and close alignment with ideal unlearning behavior.